otazi2001/Portfolio/README.md

 **Frameworks**: SpriteKit

 ### Description:
-This game was a pasasion project during the corona lockdown, as intership oppertunites where scarce.
-It was my attempt to experience the full software development lifecycle.
-The game is a simple endless runner.
-This was a one person project, where I took care of analysis, design, implmentation (code and art), testing, and deployment.
-I attempted to replicate each phase of the SDLC, as professionally as possible.
-One exaple of this was during the testing phase, where I gathered individuals to test the game on their person devices, and used their feedback to improve the experice, and debug any issues.
-It was released on the apple store for one whole year.
-This was a great leaning experince and it taught me many of the caviates that are not necessarily explored in academic circles.
+This remarkable project was born out of passion during the challenging times of the corona lockdown, when internship opportunities were scarce.
+As a dedicated individual, I embarked on a journey to experience the full software development lifecycle, channeling my creativity and skills into crafting a simple yet captivating endless runner game.

+This project was a solo endeavor, and I took on multiple roles throughout its development, handling everything from initial analysis and thoughtful design to skillful implementation of both code and art.
+In pursuit of professionalism, I diligently executed each phase of the SDLC, ensuring a comprehensive and polished end product.

+During the testing phase, I recognized the importance of user feedback in refining the gaming experience and addressing any potential issues.
+Drawing on the support of friends and colleagues, I gathered individuals to test the game on their own devices, incorporating their valuable feedback to improve the gameplay and resolve any bugs that surfaced.

+Following meticulous development and thorough testing, I proudly deployed the game on the Apple Store, where it remained available for a whole year.
+This accomplishment was a testament to my commitment and dedication to see the project through from conception to completion.

+The journey proved to be an invaluable learning experience, revealing the nuances and intricacies that often go unexplored in academic settings.
+This real-world project taught me vital lessons about game development, from the technical aspects to the importance of user experience and community feedback.

+In conclusion, this passion project not only served as a creative outlet during difficult times but also provided me with a profound understanding of the software development lifecycle, honed my skills as a versatile developer, and taught me the significance of user-centric design.

 <br>